Karaage-Cluster/python-tldap/docs/getting_started.rst

 -----------
 For basic usage, mysql server is not required.

 #.
-Add the following to the django settings file:
+(Django only) Add the following to the django settings file:

     ..  code-block:: python